sswietoniowski/learning-go/projects/00_mini/08_discord_bot/README.md

 The bot can be used to automate tasks in a Discord server.
 It can be used to:

-- as of now, respond to the ping message:
+- as of now, respond to the ping message.

 ## Technologies